patatetom/isohybrid-bios-uefi/README.md

 # isohybrid-bios-uefi

-How to build a bootable isohybrid image from Linux for BIOS or UEFI firmware
+Or how to build a bootable isohybrid image from Linux for BIOS or UEFI firmware.